 The assassin stood.
 She holstered her weapon and patted him down.

-Mal kept his weapon aimed and ready.
+Mal kept his weapon aimed.
 “What is this?
 I thought you and I had an understanding.
 If I recall, I told you I’d kill you the next time I saw you.
 That sound familiar?”

 The assassin cautiously turned to face him.
 “I am prepared for that.
 This is my demonstration of good faith.”